A5H1Q/Goods-Location-Manager-CSVBased-/README.md

 ![working](snap2.png)

-The Utility Recognises the shelf No./Rack/Location of the Item by Reading the text followed by *$* symbol.
+This Simple Utility Recognises the shelf No./Rack/Location of the Item by Reading the text followed by *$* symbol.
 If No *$* is present, it indicates that No shelf/Location is Assigned to that Item.

 The Utility is able to Modify the shelf No./Rack No. by changing The values followed by *$* symbol or